sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 # OpenSCAD code for MAKE3-Arm
 This folder contains the OpenSCAD documents that define the MAKE3-Arm and Input Arm

 Use these documents to create the .stl (STL or stereolithography or Standard Triangle Language) files for 3d printing.
-For more information on how this is done see [making STL models from OpenSCAD]{#Making STL models from OpenSCAD}
+For more information on how this is done see [making STL models from OpenSCAD](#Making STL models from OpenSCAD)

 Familiarity with OpenSCAD is required.